Blosc/caterva-scipy21/caterva_workshop.md

 ## No data type information

-PROS

-- Lightweight library
-- Allow users to define custom data types
+Caterva only stores variables itemsize instead of the type.
+This makes the library more lightweight and gives it a more general utility allowing users to define their own custom data types via metalayers.

 +++ {"slideshow": {"slide_type": "subslide"}}